Reviewed by: Kiley Griffin, R.N.

 Writing an effective nursing cover letter may seem unnecessary–trust us: it’s not.
 Roughly 45% of job seekers send resumes without a cover letter.
 Yet, a majority of employers prefer cover letters to go with a resume.

-Whether you are a new grad nurse or a nurse veteran, a cover letter is a great way to separate yourself from the pack.
+Whether you are a new grad nurse or a nurse veteran, a good cover letter is a great way to separate yourself from the pack.
 Even if a hiring manager only skims it, it can mean the difference between you and another candidate getting the job if something catches their eye.

 In this post, we will explore the following: